ipfs/go-cid/_rsrch/cidiface/README.md

 when using `type Cid string`, the zero value is a clear sentinel;
 when using `type Cid struct` per Option A or D... the only valid check is for a nil multihash field, since version=0 and codec=0 are both valid values.
+When using `type Cid struct{string}` per Option F, zero is a clear sentinel.

 ### usability as a map key is important